ptrab/spectrify/README.md

 *\* for Gaussian files there exists a mutually exclusive `--gaussian-singlet-triplet` command, which reaplces all oscillator strengths with an arbitrary value of 0.1 to make them visible*

-Spectrify is written to generate broadened spectra from calculated excitation energies and oscillator strengths like the Gaussian whitepaper http://www.gaussian.com/g_whitepap/tn_uvvisplot.htm and the cited paper (DOI: 10.1002/chir.20733) suggests.
+Spectrify is written to generate broadened spectra from calculated excitation energies and oscillator strengths like the Gaussian whitepaper https://gaussian.com/uvvisplot/ and the cited paper (DOI: 10.1002/chir.20733) suggests.

 The current output is only a matplotlib/pyplot spectrum that is saved if wished.
+However, there are many ways to modify the spectrum including custom colors and line styles as available in matplotlib.

 When I updated to python 3.9, the adjustText library failed to place the labels correctly.
 My workaround is to setup a conda environment with python 3.7.